12 Habits of My Most Successful Students

 The important factor to remember is that, though the above habits will likely improve a child’s grades, grades should not be any student’s—or parent’s—end goal.
 An emotionally-healthy, balanced child who practices self-awareness and self-discipline will ultimately fare much better than one set on achieving all As, though high grades will likely result from such practices.

-Jody Gerbig lives in Columbus, Ohio, with her husband, triplet toddlers, and dog.
-Her most recent work appears in Parent.co, VIDA: Women in the Literary Arts, and Litro Magazine.
+I live in Columbus, Ohio, with my husband, triplet toddlers, and dog.
+My recent work appears in Yellowbrick.me, VIDA: Women in the Literary Arts, and LITRO Magazine.